fastruby/rails-template/README.md

 # TODO

 - Maybe move the script to setup the Mac environment to this repository?
 That script should take care of setting up rvm, ruby version, and could also copy the `.railsrc` file in the HOME dir
-- Provide a curl/wget command to download the `.railsrc` file into the HOME directory
 - Add `next_rails` gem and config for current and master?
 - Maybe ask to select between ombulabs-styleguide, fastruby-styleguide or no styleguide